 - Transgender men who are on testosterone may experience higher rates of PCOS due to a greater increase in testosterone.

 Diagnosis of PCOS:

-- As said above not every woman living with polycystic ovarian syndrome has cysts in her ovaries.
-Hence before taking any pelvic ultrasound for consideration, there are few definitions looked for.
+- As said above not every woman living with the polycystic ovarian syndrome has cysts in her ovaries.
+Hence before taking any pelvic ultrasound into consideration, there are a few definitions looked for.

 - For every patient suspected of polycystic ovarian cysts, the oligo ovulation is tracked.
 This condition is an irregularity in the periods.
 Women with oligo ovulation have less than eight periods in a year.

-- Anovulation is an absence of periods.
-All menstrual disorders like menorrhea, oligomenorrhea, amenorrhea are evaluated through this.
+- Anovulation is the absence of periods.
+All menstrual disorders like menorrhea, oligomenorrhea, and amenorrhea are evaluated through this.

 Blood tests for Polycystic ovarian syndrome:

-- Women are prescribed for a blood test when suspected of PCOS.
+- Women have been prescribed a blood test when suspected of PCOS.
 They measure the androgens levels in the serum.
-These increasing androgen levels are responsible for mimicking signs of the polycystic ovarian syndrome.
+These increasing androgen levels are responsible for mimicking signs of polycystic ovarian syndrome.